North Chicago School District 187: Schools

 District 187 previously governed ten schools: one early childhood center (Howard A. Yeager School), six elementary schools (A.J.
-Katzenmeier School, Forrestal Elementary School, Greenbay Elementary School, Marjorie P. Hart Elementary School, North Elementary School and South Elementary School), two middle/junior high schools (Novak 6th Grade Center and Neal Math and Science Academy) and one high school (North Chicago Community High School).
+Katzenmeier School, Forrestal Elementary School, Green Bay Elementary School, Marjorie P. Hart Elementary School, North Elementary School and South Elementary School), two middle/junior high schools (Novak 6th Grade Center and Neal Math and Science Academy) and one high school (North Chicago Community High School).

-In 2013 the district closed two campuses, Greenbay and South.
-Additionally, in 2017 the district closed Yeager.
+In 2013, the district closed two campuses, Green Bay and South.
+In 2014, it also closed the Novak-King Sixth Grade Center, followed by the closure of Yeager in 2017.
+These closures followed the district’s earlier decision to close Marjorie P. Hart Elementary School in 2012.The district reopened Green Bay Elementary School as the Green Bay Early Childhood Center.

+District 187 has faced financial challenges dating back to the 1980s and 1990s.
+In 1993, the Board of Education voted to close the district.